 Summer Sessions.
-Summer sessions are administered by the officers of the university and consist of a three-week term in May and two four-week terms in June and July.
-A student may earn up to seven hours each term.
+Summer sessions are administered by the officers of the university and consist of a three-week term in May, a standard eight-week term, and two four-week terms in June and July.
 Regular faculty members teach in the summer session, and regular college courses are offered.